Accountant Southend

 Once the initial request is made, HMRC may:

 During the investigation, HMRC is focused on confirming the accuracy of the information you’ve reported.
-The process can feel intrusive, but having accurate documentation and a trusted accountant on your side can make it significantly more manageable.
+The process can feel intrusive, but having accurate documentation and a self assessment accountant on your side can make it significantly more manageable.
 Investigations may result in no further action, adjustments to tax owed, or penalties if errors are found.
 That’s why knowing how HMRC decides who to investigate and keeping clean records can make a major difference.

 “One of our clients had sold her business after 20 years and claimed Business Asset Disposal Relief on her tax return, saving a significant amount in tax by paying only 10%.
 About 12 years later, HMRC sent a compliance check letter asking for clarifications.
 We prepared a response with all documentation, answered follow-up questions, and the case was closed successfully with no penalties.
 It’s important to note this wasn’t a full-blown investigation.
 HMRC didn’t accuse her of wrongdoing they just wanted to verify the claim.
 This is a good example of a compliance check that looked serious but was resolved smoothly.”